CryptoTL: Private, Efficient and Secure Transfer Learning: Results and Discussion

 The results in \Cref{tab:transfer-learning-results-nlp} show positive gains in accuracy over the upper CNN layers baseline when IMDB or Twitter was used as the source dataset for TL.
 In these experiments, accuracies on the target datasets rose by, at least, 2.178\% on IMDB and 1.451\% on Twitter.
 On the YouTube dataset, CryptoTL achieved accuracies above 90\%, although this dataset hardens the knowledge transfer since it is designed for a different NLP task.
 However, when TL was performed using a subset of YouTube as the source dataset, the scores of CryptoTL outperformed all the baselines computed on this dataset.
 Additionally, the full CNN without TL and PrivFT demonstrated to be still challenging baselines for TL.
-Both models benefit from the training and test over the same datasets without shifts in data domain and distribution.
-Nevertheless, CryptoTL achieved competitive results besides its suitability to use cases featuring privacy constraints, where its counterpart models would be unfeasible.
+The reason for that is, that models benefit from the training and test over the same datasets without shifts in data domain and distribution incurred by using TL.
+Furthermore, PrivFT is based on the shallow fasttext~\cite{DBLP:conf/eacl/GraveMJB17} architecture and has the advantage of using more input features (i.e., longer sentences).
+Nevertheless, CryptoTL achieved competitive results despite our main goal being the achievement of a fast, efficient, and secure transfer learning architecture and \textit{not} advancing the state-of-the-art in classification accuracy.